Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

-In Fig. \ref{fig:sauron} and Fig. \ref{fig:califa}, we show the reconstructed circular velocities of the 40 \sauron\ and 42 CALIFA galaxies, respectively.
-The fits are nearly perfect for all galaxies, except for the \sauron\ lenticular galaxy NGC\,7457, which show modest deviations at large $R/R_e$.
-Adding more components to the reconstruction does little to improve the fit.
-These galaxies might members of a new intermediate dynamical class, but we would need more galaxies to establish a classification that also includes this behaviour.
+In Fig. \ref{fig:califa}, we show the reconstructed circular velocities of the 238 CALIFA galaxies.
+The fits are nearly perfect for all galaxies.
+The five main PC eigenvectors and the five main projections PC$_i$ are listed in Appendices \ref{A:PC_vect} and \ref{A:PCs}, respectively.